Posted by Virus Bulletin on Jun 24, 2015

 Today, we publish a paper by Cylance researcher Brian Wallace, who looks at two globally unique identifiers (GUIDs) found in malware created using .NET, which can help link multiple files to the same Visual Studio project.
 He released a Python tool to safely extract these identifiers; the tool has since been incorporated into VirusTotal.

 The idea for using these two GUIDs — MVID, which is unique to each build, and TypeLib ID, which is unique to each Visual Studio Project — came during research that was part of 'Operation Cleaver' late last year, where it greatly reduced the number of samples that needed to be reverse-engineered.
-Clusters of linked malware samples from the Operation Cleaver campaign.

 Although the GUIDs can easily be extracted from executables, not all methods of doing so are safe; hence Brian has written a tool that does so securely and works cross-platform.
 The tool, GetNETGUIDs, has been published on Cylance's GitHub page.